liam-strand/prosperos-dream-public-interface/README.md

 # Prospero's Dream - Public Interface

-A retro terminal interface for the Mothership RPG module "A Pond of Flesh".
+A retro terminal interface for the Mothership RPG module "A Pound of Flesh".
 This web application simulates a computer terminal for players to interact with during their gaming session.

 ## Features